-If you are heading down to Australia in the near future, there are a couple of Avios quirks which are good to know about.
+If you are heading down to Australia in the near future, there is an Avios quirk which is good to know about.

-Qantas has a subsidiary, QantasLink, which flies between 56 regional destinations across Australia.
+Qantas has a subsidiary, QantasLink, which flies between regional destinations across Australia.
+To quote:

 Reward flights on QantasLink do NOT appear on ba.com when you search for reward seats – only mainline Qantas flights appear.